k0rventen/neptune/README.md

 neptune is a dependency & vulnerability inventory for containers.

 Its purpose is to be called during a CI workflow where a container image is built (and optionnaly pushed to a registry).
-It will analyze the languages-specific and distro packages installed, check for vulnerabilities based on thoses, and store this informations server-side.
+It will analyze the languages-specific and distro packages installed, check for vulnerabilities based on thoses, and store theses informations server-side.

- Operators can then check their dependencies and vulnerabilities inventory
+Operators can then check their dependencies and vulnerabilities inventory through the UI or the API.

-# TL;DR
+## TL;DR

 start neptune on port 5000
 ```